Acute Onset of Pre-Existing Conditions Explained

 A study of INF claims data showed that medical facilities charge close to $15,000 across the country for inpatient treatment of urinary tract infections.
 Are you really able to afford a $15,000 medical bill right now?
 The answer is no. If you buy a cheap plan- you get cheap coverage.
 And if you have cheap coverage- you will have to pay big time if something happens to mom or dad.

 Jerry suffers from a heart condition.
 Would this be covered by an acute onset plan?

 Sonia is visiting her son from Italy.
 She has a chronic medical condition which affects her kidneys.
 While visiting her granddaughter's college she has a sudden recurrence of her pre-existing kidney issue.
 The symptoms are of short and rapidly progressing.
 Is there coverage for this acute onset event through her travel insurance?

 No. Sonia is not covered by her visitor medical insurance.
 Acute Onset plans will account for her chronic kidney condition, and classify it as the "worsening of a pre-existing condition" - and not an acute onset event.
 Because there is a grey area of what exactly qualifies are "acute onset of pre-existing conditions" - there is enough language in the policy to allow most insurance companies to deny the claim.
-Visitor health insurance typically has benefits limitation which prevent any claim for being paid unless it can be absolutely proven to be a new sickness or accident.
+Visitor health insurance, otherwise know as visior accident & sickness insurance, typically has benefits limitation which prevent any claim for being paid unless it can be absolutely proven to be a new sickness or accident.